Cotgrave Lease Extension - Free Consultation

 It may end up saving you thousands.

-Leasehold residencies in Cotgrave with more than one hundred years outstanding on the lease are sometimes referred to as ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your home.
-In such circumstances there is often little upside in purchasing the freehold unless savings on ground rent and service charges warrant it.
+Leasehold properties in Cotgrave with more than one hundred years remaining on the lease are sometimes regarded as a ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your property.
+In such situations there is often little upside in purchasing the reversionary interest unless savings on ground rent and estate charges warrant it.

 Lender Requirement